GlenKPeterson/Str8Chr8/README.md

 The world needs something like this because MySQL 8 supports "high unicode chars" and they are an absolute mess in Java.
 Parsing them into 16-bit fields was forward-thinking in 1990, but seems crazy today.

+## Implementation
+UTF-8 data, files, and streams are just byte arrays.
+Each Chr8 references the underlying byte array and the starting offset of that character so that unmodified Str8's can be read and written with a minimum of memory allocation.
+This raises the question of how to read ByteArrayInputStreams in a way that is efficient yet respects character boundaries.
+If we read whole files, we don't have to worry about that.

+We may cache:
+* The first 128 (ASCII) Chr8's
+* Chr8's we need in memory anyway for parsing/comparisons
+* Other popular Chr8's (smart quotes, whitespace characters, em-dash, bullet, currency symbols, smileys, combining diacritical marks)?

+## Status
 This project is brand new.
 As of 2018-08-03 I have compiled it, but haven't tested anything yet.

 ## To Do:
 (Not necessarily in order)
-* Str8B - like StringBuilder, but probably based on a Rope or RRB-Tree
+* Str8B - like StringBuilder, but probably based on a Rope or maybe RRB-Tree
 * Interface directly with ByteArray Input/Output Streams.
 * Read and write files
 * Split/Combine combining diacritical marks (accents).